doughsay/room.js/doc/PROGRAMMING.md

 ##### addTrait( ...WorldObject ) ⇒ Integer
 Add traits to the object and returns the number of traits.
 Traits are what makes the object inherit properties and methods.

-Warning: it doesn't prevent from adding an existing alias.
-Maybe it should.
+> Warning: it doesn't prevent from adding an already existing trait.
+Maybe it should,
+> otherwise the object gets broken, with a 'duplicate parent'.

 ##### rmTrait( ...String ) ⇒ Integer
 Remove traits from the object and returns the number of traits.

+> Warning: removing an object used as trait in other objects leads to very bad things.
+> Maybe a more graceful protection may be implemented, but anyhow it is probably a bad
+> idea to remove a trait object, as the child objects may likely be broken anyhow.

 #### Other methods
 They exist in the execution context, but are propably of lower interest.